 From the conservation laws (11.11) and (11.12) one expects that the scattering intensity has sharp peaks at the positions where both conditions are fulfilled and is zero everywhere else.
-This is indeed so for coherent scattering, unless effects as multi-phonon scattering and anharmonicity are strong (usually at higher temperatures).
-Therefore, inelastic scattering allows the straightforward determination of the phonon dispersion relation as shown in Fig. 11.5.
+This is indeed so for coherent scattering, unless effects as multi-phonon scattering and an-harmonicity are strong (usually at higher temperatures).
+Therefore, inelastic scattering allows the straightforward determination of the phonon dispersion relation as shown in Fig. 11.5 for the example of NiO [11].

-In this figure, it can be seen that some of the phonon 'branches' start at the origin (acous-tic phonons), as in the simple calculation of the one-dimensional chain.
+In this figure, it can be seen that some of the phonon 'branches' start at the origin (acoustic phonons), as in the simple calculation of the one-dimensional chain.
 Others are 'floating' around high frequencies (optical phonons).
 The latter occur in materials with atoms of different weight or bond potential.
 (The one-dimensional chain would also produce these solutions if the masses were chosen differently for even and odd j.)
 In this case, a mode, where all atoms of a unit cell move roughly in phase, has the usual behaviour expected from the monatomic chain.
+In particular the dispersion relation at low q is a proportionality:

 Fig. 11.5: Left: Phonon dispersion of NiO measured by inelastic neutron scattering.
-Frequencies are expressed as $\nu = \omega/2\pi$ and the wave vector is expressed in units of $\zeta = \pi/a$.
+Frequencies are expressed as $\nu = \omega/2\pi$ and the wave vector is expressed in units of $\zeta = \pi/a$ .
 The lattice is simple cubic, thus the symbols below the abscissa correspond to those in Fig. 11.4(a).
 Right: Phonon density of states (see section 11.2.3) of NiO plotted to the same scale in frequency.
-From [11].